-There are plenty of neat tricks for cleaning fridges quickly, but here's our favourite: whip out the shelves and drawers, spray the fridge's interior with a solution of distilled vinegar and water, leave it to soak while you wash the shelves then return to the fridge and wipe it out thoroughly with a soft, damp cloth (rinse and squeeze it out regularly).
+There are plenty of neat tricks on how to clean a fridge efficiently, but here's our favorite: whip out the shelves and drawers, spray the fridge's interior with a solution of distilled vinegar and water, leave it to soak while you wash the shelves then return to the fridge and wipe it out thoroughly with a soft, damp cloth (rinse and squeeze it out regularly).
 The vinegar and water will remove not just sticky mess and germs, but fridge smells, too.
 Let the fridge dry thoroughly before you put the food back in and shut the door.

 16. Clean a dishwasher with vinegar

-If your stainless steel sink because it's dirty beyond belief, then you can clean it with bicarbonate of soda.
+If you need to clean a stainless steel sink because it's dirty beyond belief, then you can clean it quickly with bicarbonate of soda.
 Simply sprinkle it on, scrub with a toothbrush, then wet and rinse.
 You can use Barkeeper's Friend to get scratches out; just follow our tips above for taking scratches off of plates and bowls.

 If your kitchen sink is slow to drain, pour half a cup of bicarbonate of soda down it, followed by half a cup of vinegar.
 Cover with a wet cloth, wait five minutes then pour boiling water down it.
 This is one of the best tips on how to unblock a sink in both the kitchen or the bathroom for that matter.
-It will do the trick.
+It will do the trick!

 Knobs, handles and switches in kitchen are undoubtedly the most germ-ridden hot spots in your home.
 But how often do you clean yours?

 Best way for a streak-free shine?
-If you know how to clean windows and if yours are given a regular wipe over and aren't hideously dirty, you can simply use a damp microfibre cloth to wet them, and a dry cloth (or a series of dry ones) to dry them off and achieve a streak-free finish.
+If you know how to clean windows and if yours are given a regular wipe over so they aren't hideously dirty, you can simply use a damp microfibre cloth to wet them, and a dry cloth (or a series of dry ones) to dry them off and achieve a streak-free finish.

 If, however, yours are greasy, take a solution of washing up liquid and warm water to them, applied with an abrasive sponge.
 Then rinse the windows with clean water; use a squeegee to get any further soapy deposits off; then use the microfibre cloths for a streak-free finish.